unitejs/cli/docs/roadmap.md

 # Test

-Unit Testing add custom setup script than can do things like disable development mode for Vue warning.
+Unit Testing add custom setup script than can do things like disable multiple development mode warnings in Vue.

 ## Test Frameworks